llvm/llvm-project/llvm/docs/MemorySSA.rst

 results' precision provided by ``MemorySSA``.
 For example, AliasAnalysis has various caps, or restrictions on looking through phis which can affect what ``MemorySSA`` can infer.
-Changes made by different passes may make MemorySSA either "overly optimized" (it can provide a more acccurate result than if it were recomputed from scratch), or "under optimized" (it could infer more if it were recomputed).
+Changes made by different passes may make MemorySSA either "overly optimized" (it can provide a more accurate result than if it were recomputed from scratch), or "under optimized" (it could infer more if it were recomputed).
-This can lead to challenges to reproduced results in isolation with a single pass when the result relies on the state aquired by ``MemorySSA`` due to being updated by multiple subsequent passes.
+This can lead to challenges to reproduced results in isolation with a single pass when the result relies on the state acquired by ``MemorySSA`` due to being updated by multiple subsequent passes.
 Passes that use and update ``MemorySSA`` should do so through the APIs provided by the ``MemorySSAUpdater``, or through calls on the Walker.